-We left the Tweetsie Railroad Park and then took the over an hour drive to Newton, North Carlonia.Southeastern Narrow Gauge & Shortline Museum
+Robin Bowers, David Pressley and I left the Tweetsie Railroad Park and embarked on the over-an-hour drive to Newton, North Carolina.Southeastern Narrow Gauge & Shortline Museum

 Newton was served by the narrow gauge Chester & Lenoir, which arrived in 1882.
-It was folded into Southern subsidiary Carolina & North Western and standard gauged in 1902.
+It was folded into Southern subsidiary Carolina & North Western and converted to standard gauge in 1902.

 The Newton Depot Authority was created in 1995 to save the depot.
 It was on the property of Norfolk Southern, and they had plans to demolish it due to liability issues.
-Originally located at the junction of the C&NW and the Western North Carolina Railroads, in 1997 it was moved half a mile down the tracks.
-The restoration was funded through the Depot Authority with help from donors, grants, and the City of Newton.
-It was completed in the Summer of 2005.
+Originally located at the junction of the Carolina and North-Western and the Western North Carolina Railroads, in 1997 it was moved half a mile down the tracks.
+The restoration was funded through the Depot Authority with help from donors, grants and the City of Newton.
+It was completed in summer 2005.

-Next came the Alexander Railroad Pavilion, located across the still active NS tracks.
-It was started in Fall of 2012 and opened to the public in October of 2016.
+Next came the Alexander Railroad Pavilion, located across the still-active Norfolk Southern tracks.
+It was started in autumn 2012 and opened to the public in October 2016.
 It was funded entirely by the Alexander Railroad.

-The depot authority's partner is the Alexander Chapter NRHS, which owns a majority of the equipment and museum artifacts, and performs the restorations.
+The depot authority's partner is the Alexander Chapter of the National Railway Historical Society, which owns a majority of the equipment and museum artifacts, and performs the restorations.
 Under the pavilion is a mixture of local standard gauge and southern narrow gauge rolling stock.The Collection

-Virginia-Carolina 50- The newest acquistion of the Southeastern Narrow Gauge & Shortline Museum is Virginia-Carolina standard gauge 2-6-0 50 (Alco 1922).
+Virginia-Carolina 50 - The newest acquistion of the Southeastern Narrow Gauge & Shortline Museum is Virginia-Carolina standard gauge 2-6-0 50.
 It was originally one of three engines of this class built for Cuban sugar plantations, but the order was cancelled.
 It saw service for a timber company, and then spent the bulk of its operating life at V-C company.
 In 1960, the engine was placed in the city park of Lakeland, Florida.

 Yadkin Railroad railbus 100